Azores bullfinch

 The Azores bullfinch (Pyrrhula murina), also known as the São Miguel bullfinch, or locally in Portuguese as the priolo, is a threatened passerine bird in the true finch family.
 It is endemic to São Miguel Island, in the Azores archipelago of Macaronesia in the North Atlantic Ocean.

 Taxonomy

 The Azores bullfinch was first described in 1866 by British ornithologist Frederick Godman.
 It was formerly regarded as a subspecies of the Eurasian bullfinch (Pyrrhula pyrrhula), but was split off in 1993.

-According to a 2001 study by Arnaiz-Villena et al. all birds belonging to the genus Pyrrhula originated from the pine grosbeak.